Nursing Faculty Loan Program

 - Agree that by applying for the loan, the he/she gives WSU permission to check his/her records on Federal Student Aid's National Student Loan Data System and the General Service Administration's Excluded Party List websites

 - H-18 Wayne State University – NFLP Application and Solicitation Disclosure Form

 - WSU Office of Budget, Planning, and Analysis

 A student who wishes to be considered for a NFLP loan must:

-Continuing students and new students must submit these items by by 5 p.m.
-Friday, March 1, 2019.
+Continuing students and new students must submit these items by by 5 p.m. on March 1.

 Borrower rights and responsibilities

 - Maintain a GPA of 3.0 or higher